 Waveriders continue south to an impressive strand of surf spots surrounding pretty Punta Hermosa, 39km (25mi) south of downtown Lima.
 The most famous breaks are at Cerro Azul and Pico Alta, but there are dozens of other uncrowded spots to catch a wave.
 Just north, Playa El Silencio is considered the region’s most beautiful beach, an epic expanse of white sand curving for kilometers; it gets packed on sunny summer weekends.

 5) Santa María del Mar: Weekend Escape

-You could certainly make a day trip of your visit to this laid-back beach community 50km (31mi) south of Lima.
+You could certainly make a day trip from Lima to this laid-back beach community 50km (31mi) south of Lima.
 The thing to do, however, is rent an apartment or condo—widely available in lieu of hotels—and relax into this sculpted collection of white-sand beaches and rocky promontories for days.
 Founded in 1953 as a resort town, the harmonious, whitewashed collection of modern architecture flows toward lovely white sand beaches: Playa Grande, Playa Chica and calm Playa Embajadores, perfect for families with kids.
 In the evening, stroll the flawless malecón past the yachts and restaurants.
 If you can get into posh Club Esmeralda, you’ll enjoy its famed seawater pool, cleverly constructed where rock for the malecon was originally excavated.